Luis Alfredo Ramos: Senator of Colombia 2002-2006

 In 2001 Ramos returned to Colombia and postulated himself as candidate for the Senate of Colombia in representation of the Team Colombia political movement.
 He was elected in the legislative elections of 2002 with more than 230,000 votes.
-In his inauguration as senator on July 20, 2002, Ramos was elected also President of the Congress of Colombia and the senate.
-As president of Congress he also inaugurated Álvaro Uribe as President of Colombia.
+In his inauguration as senator on 20 July 2002, Ramos was elected also President of the Congress of Colombia and the senate.
+As president of Congress, he also inaugurated Álvaro Uribe as President of Colombia.

-For the legislative elections of 2006 Ramos decided to join political forces with the Alternative of Social Advancement (ALAS) movement headed by Álvaro Araújo Castro and created the Alas Equipo Colombia political party.
+For the legislative elections of 2006 Ramos decided to join political forces with the Alternative for Social Advance (ALAS) movement headed by Álvaro Araújo Castro and created the Somos Región Colombia party (originally Alas Equipo Colombia).
 The new political party supported the reelection of Álvaro Uribe and most of his policies in congress.
-Ramos term as senator ended on July 19, 2006.
+Ramos term as senator ended on 19 July 2006.
 The Alas Equipo Colombia political party crumbled due to the imprisonment of Araujo and other members, involved in the Parapolitica scandal in which politicians colluded with paramilitary groups to coerced voters and opposition candidates to gain political advantage.

 Governor of Antioquia

 Ramos decided to postulate his name for Governor of the Antioquia Department in the regional elections of 2007 representing the Alas Equipo Colombia political party.
-Ramos was elected Governor of the Department of Antioquia on October 28, 2007, obtaining of 99.04% of the voting sites scrutinized 836,526 votes equivalent to 51.73% of the total votes (1,617,065 total votes).
+Ramos was elected Governor of the Department of Antioquia on 28 October 2007, obtaining of 99.04% of the voting sites scrutinized 836,526 votes equivalent to 51.73% of the total votes (1,617,065 total votes).
 Ramos defeated candidate Eugenio Prieto Soto of the del Movimiento Una Antioquia Nueva, who obtained 579,020 votes.
-Ramos will be inaugurated as governor on January 1, 2008, for a period of 3 years until December 31, 2011.
+Ramos was to be inaugurated as governor on 1 January 2008, for a period of 3 years until 31 December 2011.